-- The Cafeteria Fund is used to account separately for federal, state, and local resources to operate the food service program.
+- The Student Activity Fund accounts for student body activities (ASB) to account for the raising and expending of money to promote the general welfare, morale and educational experience of the student body. - The Cafeteria Fund is used to account separately for federal, state, and local resources to operate the food service program.